-Anything over these categories is usually overkill for common households.
-If your internet speeds and in-network transfers don’t require much performance, getting a high category cable would simply entail paying more and getting a bulkier cable for performance you won’t take advantage of.
+Anything over these categories can be overkill for most common households.
+If your internet speeds and in-network transfers don’t require much performance, getting a high-level cable would entail paying more and getting a bulkier cable for performance you won’t take advantage of.
 Your modem’s max speeds are another factor to keep in mind.
-A super-fast cable will be slowed down by a slow modem.
-Higher categories are usually needed by businesses and users with more intensive needs.
+A slow modem will slow down a super-fast cable.
+Businesses users usually need higher categories with more intensive needs.

 2. AmazonBasics Cat 6